How Facebook’s new ad rules are hurting climate groups

 This article originally appeared on Nexus Media News.

-Last month, Facebook removed its Detailed Targeting advertising tool for posts “that relate to topics people may perceive as sensitive.”
+Last month, Facebook removed certain categories from its Detailed Targeting advertising tool “that relate to topics people may perceive as sensitive.”
 Advertisers can no longer target people based on interests in causes or organizations related to “health, race or ethnicity, political affiliation, religion, or sexual orientation.”

 The change was a response to concerns about online abuse—the tools have been used to market military gear to far-right extremist groups and exclude certain minority groups from real estate ads.

-Note: This story has been updated to clarify that Facebook removed certain categories from its Detailed Targeting advertising tool, not the entire tool itself.